You are here

 Under RCW 70A.02.090 each covered agency must file a notice with us of significant agency actions for which the agency is initiating an environmental justice assessment.
 We prepare a list of all filings received from covered agencies each week to post here every Friday.

 Below is list of state agency environmental justice assessments that you can filter by agency or type of action, or use the search bar to find certains terms.
 Select the "+" symbol for desciptions of the action, how the public can provide input, and a link to the EJ assessment when completed.
+For a dashboard summarizing the assessments received to date, see the HEAL Act dashboards.

 Date submittedsort ascending Date initiated Date completed Agency Type Agency action Description Methods for providing public comment Status